Holiday

 - (1) 20 days per fiscal year (from April 1st to the following March 31st)

-*Staff on discretionary hours may take paid leave in units of one day. - (3) A maxaimum of 20 days may be carried over to the following fiscal year.
+*Staff on discretionary hours may take paid leave in units of one day. - (3) A maximum of 20 days of annual paid leave granted in the relevant year may be carried over to the following fiscal year.

 ○Sick leave